-When we read today's Gospel passage from St. Matthew, there is something very remarkable; it is not just the healing of the leper or the healing of the centurion's servant; rather, it is something quite simple, something we wouldn't even think about today - Jesus reached out his hand and touched the leper.
+When we read today's Gospel passage from St. Matthew, there is something that stands out, not only stands out but is very remarkable; it's not just the healing of the leper or the healing of the centurion's servant; rather, it's something quite simple, something we wouldn't even think about today - Jesus reached out his hand and touched the leper.